nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-cli.md

 This configuration is persistently stored on your machine.

-Configuring your OAK-CLI is optional yet highly recommended.
+Configuring your `oak-cli` is optional yet highly recommended.
 You can always revert your configuration to its initial state.

 For further information about the CLI configuration see the **CLI Manuals**.